Tier one: A one-year Foundation Certificate in Group Analysis - awarded by TSOP

 The course is delivered in 13 modules.

-This module provides a systematic understanding of psychoanalytic theory from classical to contemporary psychoanalysis.
-This includes the study of Freud’s topographical, instinctual theory and defences.
-The work of Melanie Klein, in particular projective processes and envy, an introduction to the British School of Object Relations with reference to Winnicott, Self-Psychology models of Kohut and Kernberg, and contemporary theories related to personality development will form part of the content of this module.
+This module provides an understanding of psychoanalytic theory from classical to contemporary psychoanalysis.
+This includes the study of the work of Sigmund Freud’s Melanie Klein, the British School of Object Relations with reference to Winnicott and of Jacques Lacan.

 Group Analytic Theory